Emotional Intelligence

 Key Takeaways

-• It comprises self-awareness, self-management as well as social awareness and managing relationships.
+• It consists of self-awareness, self management as well as social awareness and managing relationships.

-• The ability to be emotionally intelligent is essential for making decisions, relationships, communication and leadership.
+• Emotional intelligence is vital for decisions, communication, relationships, and leadership.

 Additional Information